jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 ### Qualities

-**Psychically-attuned Weapon:** When attacking with this weapon (except against targets that are VEHICLES or TITANIC), an unmodified wound roll of 21 or higher always wounds the target successfully and that attack is resolved with Armour Penetration improved by 2.
+**Psychically-attuned Weapon:** When attack is made with this weapon with this weapon against targets that is not a VEHICLE and not TITANIC, you can choose to make the hit roll at Exponent 8 regardless of the target's Melee Skill (other modifiers then apply as normal), and this attack is resolved with Armour Penetration improved by 1.

 **Shuriken Weapon:** When attacking with this weapon, a successful wound roll of 61 or more has Armour Penetration improved by 2.

 **Soul Reaper:** This weapon is fired as if it had **Flamer Template**, though it can generate a maximum of 3 hit rolls (the controlling player picks which ones if the template intersects more than 3 enemy models).
 All the hit rolls succeed automatically, cannot hit friendly units, and ignore armour saves of all units that don't have the VEHICLE or TITANIC keyword.
+TODO

 ### Ranged Weapons list